rdagumampan/yuniql-web/content/docs/migrate-via-docker-container.md

 #### Private Container Registry

-If your company policy disallow pulling images DockerHub, you may build the image internally by cloning the GitHub repo and building docker images locally.
+If your company security policy disallows pulling images DockerHub, you may build the base image internally by cloning the GitHub repo and building docker images locally.
 The docker files are multi-staged.
 Please refer to `dockerfile.multi-stage-linux-x64` and `dockerfile.multi-stage-win-x64`.

 Build images and push to your preferred registry